Instructional Design Models

 - Algo-Heuristic Theory (Lev Landa)

-- ADDIE Model | Weaknesses of the ADDIE model
+- ADDIE Model

 - ARCS (John Keller)

-- A.S.S.U.R.E.
-(Heinich, Molenda, Russel, and Smaldino)
+- ASSURE (Heinich, Molenda, Russel, and Smaldino)

 - Backward Design (Wiggins & McTighe)